-"If you are an applicant for, or a participant in, any proceeding on the agenda for a land use entitlement and have made campaign contributions totaling more than \$250.00 to any member or alternative member of the Commission within twelve (12) months prior to the Commission considering your application, please immediately inform the Commission of your contribution.
-State law disqualifies each Commissioner and Alternative Commissioner from participating in and voting on land use entitlement decisions (which include changes of organization and reorganizations) if the Commissioner or Alternative Commissioner has received campaign contributions from (i) an applicant for a land use entitlement, (ii) someone who lobbies the Commission or LAFCo staff regarding an application for land use entitlement, (iii) someone who testifies in person before the Commission regarding an application for land use entitlement, or (iv) someone who otherwise acts to influence the outcome of an application for land use entitlement.
-State law also prohibits applicants and participants from making campaign contributions to a Commissioner or Alternate Commissioner within three (3) months after the Commission's action.
+"If you are an applicant for, or a participant in, or the subject of any application or proceeding before Fresno LAFCo on the agenda for a land use entitlement and have made campaign contributions totaling more than \$250.00 to any member or alternative member of the Commission during the time the application or proceeding is before Fresno LAFCO within twelve (12) months prior to the Commission considering your application, please immediately inform the Commission of your contribution.
+State law disgualifies each Commissioner and Alternative Commissioner from participating in and voting on land use entitlement decisions (which include changes of organization and reorganizations) if the Commissioner or Alternative Commissioner has received campaign contributions from (i) an applicant for a land use entitlement, (ii) someone who lobbies the Commission or LAFCo staff regarding an application for land use entitlement, (iii) someone who testifies in person before the Commission regarding an application for land use entitlement, or (iv) someone who otherwise acts to influence the outcome of an application for land use entitlement.
+State law also prohibits applicants and participants from making campaign contributions to a Commissioner or Alternate Commissioner within twelvethree (123) months after the Commission's action.
 If you have any questions regarding these requirements (which are contained in the California Political Reform Act GC sec.
-84308 et seq.) please feel free to contact LAFCo staff at (559) 600-0604."
+84308 et seq.) (the Levine Act) please feel free to contact LAFCo staff at (559) 600-0604."